noiseprotocol/noise_spec/noise.md

   * A pre-message pattern for the responder, representing information about the responder's public keys that is known to the initiator.

-  * A sequence of message patterns for the actual handshake messages
+  * A sequence of message patterns for the actual handshake messages.

 The pre-messages represent an exchange of public keys that was somehow performed prior to the handshake, so these public keys must be inputs to